microsoft/yardl/docs/docs.md

-In the root directory, `types.h` contains generated code for named types like records and enums. `protocols.h` declares abstract protocol readers and writers, which are the base classes for implementations in `binary/protocols.h` and `hdf5/protocols.h`.
+In the root directory, `types.h` contains generated code for named types like records and enums. `protocols.h` declares abstract protocol readers and writers, which are the base classes for implementations in `binary/protocols.h` and `hdf5/protocols.h`, and `ndjson/protocols.h`.
 The `yardl/yardl.h` file defines core datatypes like arrays and dates, and the header files in `yardl/detail/` are included in generated files but are not intended to be included by consuming code.

 Ok, let's write some code!
 In the parent directory of the generated code, `cpp`, create `playground.cc` that looks like this: